franolicr/EYESonFX/content/post/so_you_and_you_run.md

 {{< figure src="/ox-hugo/catch_up_with_the_sun.svg" >}}

-Like the lyrics from Pink Floyd's famous song 'Time', the 24 hour FX market is often said to 'chase the sun'.
-In this blog, using more than 70 billion data points, I show X different ways in which time has a critical impact on the FX market.
+Like the lyrics from Pink Floyd's famous track 'Time', the 24 hour FX market is often said to 'chase the sun'.
+In this blog, using more than 5 million data points, I show four different ways in which time plays a critical role in currency markets.

 <!--more-->